grouparoo/app-example-porter/README.md

 ## Notes

+Since we are using Buildpacks, set the `engines` field in `package.json` to lock in a specififc node.js version.

 In this example, we deployed a single server type that acts as both a WEB and BACKGROUND WORKER service for simplicity.
 For more robust deployments, you may want to split these tasks to different servers.

 Even though it's not needed by the buildpack, we use a `Procfile` to run the application directly, bypassing `npm start`.
 In this way signals are property passed to the app.